mitralabs/coco/services/README.md

 ```

 ## Notes:
-1. It is currently not implemented, that transcription is not done locally.
+- It is currently not implemented, that transcription is not done locally.
 But it's definitely possible to change that, since our approach follows the openai transcription standard.
+- If you want to see if the transcription process is running in the background use the command `ps aux | grep uvicorn`, which will show the uvicorn processes on your machine.
+If you further want to kill a process, use `kill <PID>` where <PID> is the Process ID.